Nemecxpetr/ICLD-XYvsMS/README.md

 ## Installation

 This app can be installed by Matlab users with the instalation file [`XY_MS_ICDL.mlappinstall`](/XY_MS_ICDL.mlappinstall).
-Only for matlab users.
-Then the app can be used from inside the matlab programme.
+Then the app can be used from inside the matlab program.

 ## Use